The Geometry of Hidden Modes in Distance-Based Formation Control: Geometric Characterization of Hidden Modes

+This geometric interpretation is illustrated in Figure~\ref{fig:global_rotation_illustration}.
 This proof reveals a key geometric insight: the algebraic ``pinning constraint" $v_i=0$ forces the center of rotation of any hidden \ac{rbm} to coincide with the actuated node $i$.
 This establishes a direct and intuitive link between the placement of the actuator and the geometric form of the resulting uncontrollable mode.
-By duality, any unobservable \ac{rbm} must be a pure rotation about the measured node $j$.
-This result provides the geometric identity for the first component of the uncontrollable subspace decomposition in \eqref{eq:alg_decomp}.